cokelaer/bioservices/bioservices/doc/source/kegg_tutorial.rst

     print k.organismIds

-In general, methods require an access to the on-line Kegg database therefore it takes time.
+In general, methods require an access to the on-line KEGG database therefore it takes time.
 For instance, the command above takes a couple of seconds.
 However, some are buffered so next time you call it, it will be much faster.